- Why Research

 Dana-Farber Cancer Institute

-- Studies are focused on improving response to PARP inhibitor therapy in breast and ovarian cancer.
+Goal: To improve response to PARP inhibitors in breast and ovarian cancer.

 Full Research Summary

 Research area: Identifying PARP-inhibitor combinations that will work synergistically to treat ovarian and breast cancer patients.

 Impact: Some triple negative breast cancers share a common biology with ovarian cancer driven by mutations in the BRCA genes and deficient DNA repair.
 Consequently, treatment approaches such as Poly (ADP-ribose) polymerase (PARP) inhibitors which target the underlying DNA repair problem are currently being used to treat both ovarian and breast cancers with BRCA mutations.
 However, not all women will benefit from single agent PARP inhibitors or will develop resistance to the PARP inhibitor.
 Drs.
 Konstantinopoulos and Matulonis are studying PARP inhibitor combination therapies that may act synergistically to provide better treatment outcomes for patients with breast and/or ovarian cancers.
 It is their goal to move promising combinations into larger clinical trials.